wintvelt/blob-images-frontend-NEW/README.md

     - which checks if there is a toast in the pathname,
     - and if so, displays the toast
     - so this can be shown on any page
+- The custom `<Link>` component catches if the user is not logged in and tries to visit a protected page
+    - if so, it displays a toast with an error message

+- [ ] redirect directly from `getServerSideProps`

 ### Personal pages
 The following pages (routes) show a personal header: